 Why not encourage your students to be creative and use the technology at their literal fingertips to prepare homework activities?
 I've chosen a few apps and looked at some of their educational possibilities:

 Whatsapp is a mobile messaging app which allows you to exchange messages.
-Users can create groups, send each other unlimited images, video and audio media messages.
+Users can create groups, send each other unlimited images, video and audio media messages over an internet connection.

 - How about sending your students a short news article or podcast and asking them to send an audio response summarising it in their own words or giving their opinion?